hjpr/suplex/README.md

 supabase.auth.sign_in_with_email()
 ```

 This will store the access token which will restrict the logged in user based on the Row-Level Security Policies.
+User data is stored within the supabase client object.

-This also means that every user (and every State) will need it's own version of that instantiated class.
 When attempting to create that supabase class within a State module so that it can be used, you will throw this error.

 ```
 TypeError: can't pickle _thread.RLock objects